coredns/rfc/GSoC_Proposal.md

 ### A Convolutional Classfication Model

 This would be a simple Convolutional Classification Model that predicts whetger the data metric corresponds to an anomaly or not.
+The model would basically be a binary classifier that predicts whether the data metrics coorespond to an anomaly ot not.
+The data that would be used is data from the production server as well as the simulation.